 How Much Does Heroin Detox Cost?

-At Cassiobury Court, we offer a package that allows you to complete rehab within 28 days – against a very good price.
-The prices are not fixed at the moment, it is all dependant on your needs and wants – however our standard gold package will cost you close to £3,000 pounds.
+At Cassiobury Court, we offer a package that allows you to complete your heroin rehab programme within 28 days – against a very good price.
+The prices are not fixed at the moment, it is all dependant on your needs and wants – however our packages are designed to be affordable.
 However, we can tell you that the investment is well worth your money.
 We can help you build your life up again – and help you attain a healthy and happy future.